GaThsaPer/MapGenerator/README.md

 * Continents and Islands - continents, but more little islands
 * Lakes - mainly land, but with some water reservoirs
 ## Config in Unity Engine
-There is a panel with settings to configure map options and test a parameters of Perlin Noise</br></br>
+There is a settings panel to configure map options and test Perlin Noise parameters</br></br>
 <img src="MapGitHub/Settings.png" width="200">
 # Visualization
 ## Archipelago